dimajix/flowman/docs/setup/emr.md

 ### 4. Copy your Flowman project

 Flowman alone will not be too useful, you will also want to bring your Flowman project to AWS.
-You can either copy your project files to the master node, oder you can also copy them to S3 and have Flowman load them from there.
+You can either copy your project files to the master node, or you can also copy them to S3 and have Flowman load them from there.

 ### 5. Run Flowman